District Choice Overview

 High School Student's Time Traveled to School

-These graphs show the average commute time for high school students who live in each region, regardless of whether they attend school in or out of their region.
+These graphs show the median commute time for high school students who live in each region, regardless of whether they attend school in or out of their region.
+Travel data can be helpful in understanding the impact of choice patterns across regions.
+In general, shorter commutes can indicate that more or better school options are available within a region while longer commutes may mean that students are opting to travel greater distances to their school of choice.

-High school students travel an average of 28 minutes to school.
-26% of students travel less than 15 minutes to school and 18% of students travel 45 minutes or more to school.
+District-wide, the median time high school students travel to school is 26 minutes.
+19% of students travel less than 15 minutes to school and 17% of students travel 45 minutes or more to school.

 High School Students Average Time Traveled to School by Region

-There is significant variation in time traveled to school by region.
-35% of students residing in the Bronzeville / South Lakefront region travel less than 15 minutes compared to 15% of students in the South Side region.
+There is significant variation in the time traveled to school by region.
+26% of students residing in the Bronzeville / South Lakefront region travel less than 15 minutes compared to 11% of students in the South Side region.

 High School Students Time Traveled to School by Region

-NOTE: Distance traveled and commute time are calculated based on the student’s home address and the address of their school.
-Commute time was calculated using Google Maps travel time estimations using the shorter travel time between walking and public transit.
-The analysis takes into account school start times and chooses routes that minimize travel and wait time.
+Distance traveled and commute time are calculated based on the student’s home address and the address of their school.
+Commute distance and time was calculated using Google Maps travel estimates and includes a combination of walking and public transit data.
+The analysis takes into account school start times and chooses routes that minimize unnecessary travel and wait time.
 Any wait time before a trip starts is not included but wait times due to transfers are included.

 Due to rounding, some charts may not add up to 100%.